New to blogging for money? Google’s Blogger appears to be a great deal on the exterior, it’s free!

 2. Theme options designed for standart blog layouts

 The theme options for Blogger are best suited for standard blog layouts and designs, not the new generation of flash slideshows and news tickers frequently featured on free Word Press themes.
 There are options for a new blogger to easily add a photo for the header, but getting the graphic’s dimensions just right for your theme layout takes advanced pixel measuring.
-The lack of originality in Blogger themes make it very difficult for new bloggers to compete for avid readers.
+The lack of originality in Blogger themes makes it very difficult for new bloggers to compete for avid readers.

 3. Little variety in creating a home page

 Also unlike Word Press, there is very little variety in creating a home page.
 Older versions of Blogger allowed authors to trick the system into making a static home page.
-This work around is removed in the newest version of Blogger, meaning every home page consists of the latest posts in a prominent location.
+This workaround is removed in the newest version of Blogger, meaning every home page consists of the latest posts in a prominent location.

 Blogger users also cannot upload their own documents like PDF or word processing documents to their posts.
 This means if you do have say a free e-book featured on your blog, you will need to “host” the content at another site and only link to it from your Blogger blog, making your reader leave your site.